Arjunar92/AWSRedshift_DataWarehouse_Project/README.md

 ## Project Description

-In this project, you'll apply what we have learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.
+In this project, we'll apply what we have learned on data warehouses and AWS to build an ETL pipeline for a database hosted on Redshift.

 As part of the project, we are going to:
 * Build an ETL pipeline that extracts their data from S3,